SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the repository as IRepositoryData
+    - A promise containing the data of the repository
       - Type: IRepositoryData

-- [static] fromData(owner: Owner, data: JSON, configService?: ConfigService): Repo
+- [static] fromData(owner: IOwner, data: JSON, configService?: ConfigService): IRepo
   - Parameters
     - owner
       - The owner of the repository
-        - Type: Owner
+        - Type: IOwner
     - data
       - The data of the repository
         - Type: JSON